neobotix/neo_docking2/README.md

  - Once the robot is docked, make sure that you do not pass any velocity commands nor send a navigation goal from RViz.
 This would cause serious physical damage to the charging station.
  - While storing the poses for the charging station, you do not have to go very deep into the charging station, rather the advisable range would be not more than 2.0 cm.

+## Open Issue:

+Once you store the pose, it is always necessary for you to check if the values are in `double` data type.
+Currently there is an issue with the Yaml-CPP not being able to emit 1 or 0 as a `double` data type.
+See this https://github.com/neobotix/neo_docking2/issues/14 for more details.

 ## RViz plugin:

 Coming soon...